-Calculated as number of Explain/number of Sub-sections

-Calculated as number of Comply & Explain/number of Sub-sections level of detail in each explanation ranges from one sentence to large paragraphs where the signatory describes and lists all the procedures.
+\Calculated as number of Explain/number of Sub-sections \\Calculated as number of Comply & Explain/number of Sub-sections

-• North American signatories represent the largest segment of signatories (56%) who provided disclosure statements with explanations, followed by the UK (33%)
+North American signatories represent the largest segment of signatories (54%) who provided disclosure statements with explanations, followed by the UK (32%).
+However, the explanations among APAC signatories increased from 6% in 2016 to 14% in 2017.
+This is due to the growing number of fund managers signing up to the Standards.